Yogesh-Mokal/github-slideshow/_posts/0000-01-02-Yogesh-Mokal.md

 ---
-layout: slide , Yogesh Mokal
+layout: slide
-title: "Welcome to our second slide!" , "Hello Friends"
+title: "Welcome to our second slide!"
 ---
 Text Changed
 Use the left arrow to go back!